MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/create-appcontrol-policy-using-reference-computer.md

 ---
-title: Create a App Control policy using a reference computer
+title: Create an App Control policy using a reference computer
-description: To create a App Control for Business policy that allows all code installed on a reference computer within your organization, follow this guide. ms.localizationpriority: medium ms.date: 08/08/2022 ms.topic: how-to
+description: To create an App Control for Business policy that allows all code installed on a reference computer within your organization, follow this guide. ms.localizationpriority: medium ms.date: 08/08/2022 ms.topic: how-to
 ---

-# Create a App Control policy using a reference computer
+# Create an App Control policy using a reference computer

 [!INCLUDE [Feature availability note](../includes/feature-availability-note.md)]

-This section outlines the process to create a App Control for Business policy **using a reference computer** that is already configured with the software you want to allow.
+This section outlines the process to create an App Control for Business policy **using a reference computer** that is already configured with the software you want to allow.
 You can use this approach for fixed-workload devices that are dedicated to a specific functional purpose and share common configuration attributes with other devices servicing the same functional role.
 Examples of fixed-workload devices may include Active Directory Domain Controllers, Secure Admin Workstations, pharmaceutical drug-mixing equipment, manufacturing devices, cash registers, ATMs, etc. This approach can also be used to turn on App Control on systems "in the wild" and you want to minimize the potential impact on users' productivity.

 > [!NOTE]
 > Some of the App Control for Business options described in this topic are only available on Windows 10 version 1903 and above, or Windows 11.
 When using this topic to plan your own organization's App Control policies, consider whether your managed clients can use all or some of these features and assess the impact for any features that may be unavailable on your clients.
 You may need to adapt this guidance to meet your specific organization's needs.